dnsimple/dnsimple-support/content/articles/how-long-to-issue-ssl-certificate.markdown

 For [Let's Encrypt](/articles/ssl-certificates#letsencrypt) certificates the issuance is generally between 30 minutes and 1 hour.

-If the order is taking longer, it is generally a synthom or some issuance issue such as:
+If the order is taking longer, it is generally because of a possible issuance problem such as:

 - misconfiguration of the domain
 - misconfiguration of DNSSEC for the domain